flancia-coop/doc.anagora.org/fellowship-of-the-link.md

             - Why be so proprietary and non-open?
         - Do we need better [[open letters]]? ;)
             - Let's try to convince key players of the importance of the [[commons]] approach?
-            - #PK working hypothesis: there's emergent behaviors that are bigger than any individuals or groups of humans
+            - #PK working hypothesis: there's emergent behaviors that are (massively) bigger than any individuals or groups of humans
+                - fulcrum/stick; trim tabs
             - #F enjoyed https://www.youtube.com/watch?v=wwhTfyX9J34 with [[Sara Walker]], related